Last Updated on March 22, 2026

 Have paella at Chiringuito de Ayo

 Yes, you can get paella pretty much everywhere, but if you’re in Nerja, the place to go is Chiringuito de Ayo.
-This beachfront restaurant has been serving paella since 1969, and the owner Francisco Ortega Olaya is often seen stirring the giant dish himself.
-What makes this place unique, besides delicious food, is Paella is cooked in one big dish over the wood fire, then scooped onto the plates.
+This iconic beachfront restaurant has been serving paella since 1969, and the owner Francisco Ortega Olaya is often seen stirring the giant dish himself.
+What makes this place unique, besides delicious food, is paella is cooked in one big dish over the wood fire, then scooped onto the plates.

 How to get to Nerja from Málaga

-Nerja belongs to the province of Málaga and makes for a great and very easy day trip from the city.
-ALSA buses run hourly from Málaga’s main station ( which is located right next to Maria Zambrano train station ).
-It’s about one hour bus ride and one way ticket costs €4.84.
+Nerja is one of the best day trips from Málaga and it’s very easy to do visit on your own.
+ALSA buses run hourly from Málaga’s main station (which is located right next to Maria Zambrano train station).
+It’s about one hour bus ride and one way ticket costs €5.48.
 You can check the full schedule and pricing here.

 Even though it’s very easy to visit Nerja independently, you might be one of the people, who are more comfortable taking an organized tour.
 This way you don’t need to worry bus schedules and figuring out how to get around on your own.